The Univeristy of Melbourne The Royal Melbourne Hopspital

 Professor Deborah Williamson

-Professor Deborah Williamson is a Clinical Microbiologist and Director of the Victorian Infectious Diseases Reference Laboratory (VIDRL).
-She is also a Professor of Public Health Microbiology and Laboratory Head in the Department of Infectious Diseases, and a lead for the Public Health cross-cutting discipline at the Doherty Institute.
+Professor Deborah Williamson is a University of Melbourne Honorary Professorial Fellow in the Department of Infectious Diseases, Faculty of Medicine, Dentistry and Health Sciences.
 Deborah is a clinician-scientist involved in the delivery of specialist public health laboratory services, and in the diagnosis and surveillance of communicable diseases.
-Her laboratory focuses on the translation of diagnostic technologies, including genomics, to infectious diseases.
+The Williamson research group focuses on the development and application of diagnostic technologies, including genomics, to infectious diseases.
+Their research has directly influenced the way microbiology is applied to clinical practice and public health, including responses to antimicrobial resistance, sexually-transmitted pathogens and COVID-19.

 • Key Achievements